lobvh/dog-vs-cat-flask-api/README.md

 You can train and use your own dog-cat classifier (remember to change the variable names!)
 OR ask me to upload mine, since GitHub doesn't allows to upload larger files (25+ MB).

 Used Bootstrap to create visualy appealing API, fast-ai library to train a model and it's functionality for making predictions on pretrained model.
+Used Docker to create an image which makes this API runnable on all the machines.
+Check the Dockerfile, build a Docker image and try to run the 'api.py' via bash.
+Be advised that the Docker image weighs ~4.7GB!

 To run this, cd to working directory and type 'python api.py'.
 You will be provided with a local server (ex. http://127.0.0.1:12000/).
 Follow that 'link'.